 Lost or Stolen Luggage

 Except for when it’s checked in with the airline, your luggage is your responsibility and should never be left unattended.
 If you lose your luggage on the flight, you must file a claim at the airline’s lost-luggage office before leaving the customs hall of the airport.
-If your luggage is stolen, you must file a police report to be covered by the Ultimate or Comprehensive Protection Plan.
+If your luggage is stolen, you must file a police report to be covered by the Ultimate-Plus or Ultimate Protection Plan.